Fiona Gray

 My counselling service is personal to you, and we create a therapeutic relationship together.
 I listen with the aim of understanding how your experiences impact your life without making assumptions or trying to fit you into a formula.
 I am an interactive relational therapist; I will be in there with you without hindering your thoughts, processes, and insights.
 You will feel supported and held by me as your confident companion through the more painful aspects of the therapeutic process.
 I will be your ally as you connect with feelings you may have been avoiding or experiences you may have felt too difficult to explore or examine on your own.

-I offer a free 20-minute initial discussion online or over the phone.
+I offer a free 20-minute initial discussion online or by phone, or a 30-minute in-person consultation from my therapy room in Manchester.

 Training, qualifications & experience